 The problem, though, is that the pipes began failing and breaking down way short of their projected lifespan.
 Most often, the pipes began to show damage within less than 25 years after their installation.

 Corrosion is the main cause of failure.
 This includes corrosion both from inside and outside of the piping.
 As the pipes corrode, they become thinner and more susceptible to cracking since they cannot withstand pressure from within.
+They have led to many slow drains, water backups, and water damage claims.

 5. What are some signs of cast iron pipe damage?